LairdCP/Pinnacle_100_Sample_Applications_Manifest/README.md

 Once `west` is installed, clone this repository using `west init` and `west update`:

 ```
-# Checkout the latest manifest on master
+# Checkout the latest manifest on main
 west init -m https://github.com/LairdCP/Pinnacle_100_Sample_Applications_Manifest.git

 # Now, pull all the source described in the manifest